fundon/compose-iterator/README.md

 # Compose Iterator

 Fastest iterator for middleware composition.
+The biggest performance improvements for Koa middleware.

 ## Benchmarks